Alice doesn't just believe in a more sustainable new zealand, she's at the forefront of making it happen.

-Alice is a co-founder and Director of 4Sight and oversees the company's climate change and sustainability services.
-She is responsible for managing the Land and Water Quality, and Environmental Risk teams, and consults on environmental management matters for local government, iwi and private clients.
+Alice is a co-founder and Director of 4Sight and oversees the company's climate change and sustainability services, provides oversight of the Land and Water Quality, and Environmental Risk teams, and is the Maori Sector Lead.
+She consults on environmental management matters for local government, iwi and private clients.

-Her technical specialty lies in assessing and managing the environmental impact of pollutant discharges on land quality, water quality and communities.
-Specifically, her work focuses on the consenting of onsite and rural water and waste water discharges.
+As an Environmental Engineer, her technical specialty lies in assessing and managing the environmental impact of pollutant discharges on land quality, water quality and communities.
+Specifically, her work focuses on the consenting of onsite and rural water and wastewater discharges.
+Her passion lies with working alongside iwi to protect the environment and freshwater quality.

-In 2012, Alice spent a year as the Development Manager for the Tread Lightly Caravan (TLC).
-The TLC is a mobile environmental classroom full of interactive exhibits.
-It visits schools to inspire young New Zealanders to live a more sustainable life.
-Alice is still a member of the board that governs the TLC.
+Alice is a trustee of the board for the not for profit registered charity that governs the Tread Lightly Caravan (TLC).
+A mobile environmental classroom, full of interactive exhibits that visits schools and community events to inspire young New Zealanders to live a more sustainable life.